Welcome to Year 4

 English

-In English lessons in year 4 we use a key text to help us focus on and understand the key grammatical concepts within the curriculum.
-In the Autumn term, Year 4 will be reading the story of Beowulf.
+In English lessons in Year 4 we use a key text to allow us to focus on and understand the key grammatical concepts within the curriculum.
+In the autumn term, Year 4 will be reading the story of Beowulf and Podkin One Ear.

-In Reading Skills lessons children will read a range of texts, focusing on understanding the vocabulary and comprehension skills they need to fully understand different types of text.
+In reading skills lessons children will read a range of texts, focusing on understanding vocabulary and comprehension skills to fully understand different types of text.

 RE